StefanoLambiase/StefanoLambiase/README.md

 My research interests are Human Aspects of Software Engineering, Software Project Management, Video Game Development, and Quantum Software Engineering.
 I tend to study software development from a **socio-technical** perspective, with the well-being of developers and stakeholders at the core of my final goals.

-During my third year at university I fell in love with Software Engineering.
-Cause that, i chose **Software Engineering and IT management** as curriculum at master degree.
+During my third year at university, I fell in love with Software Engineering.
+Because of this, I chose Software Engineering and IT management as the curriculum for my master's degree.

 During my free time i study programming languages and framework to improve my knowledge.
 Particularly, I love the object orientation paradigm and back-end development.